 Note, though, that there is a clear advantage to having more research.
 Since MD/PhD programs allow for extra dedicated time to do research, it’s not obvious why PhDs have an advantage.
 Do the extra letters after their name help?
 Or is it just the extra time – and extra time to publish – that matters the most?

-Here are the same data in a table:
+Here is the same data in a table:

 ---|---|---|---|---|---|---|---|